 The purpose of the New Entities and Presence Policy (FA 177) is to identify and monitor financial, legal, employment, risk, and tax compliance components as the University (a) develops new entities (b) develops a new or expanded legal presence in US or non‐US jurisdictions, or (c) enters into international agreements.

 This policy impacts where University departments are able to directly employ teleworker employees.
-Here is a list of the currently approved teleworker states outside of Washington D.C., Virginia, and Maryland: California, Florida, Illinois, Louisiana, Massachusetts, Minnesota, New Jersey, New York, North Carolina, Ohio, Tennessee, Texas, Pennsylvania and Washington state.
+Here is a list of the currently approved teleworker states outside of Washington D.C., Virginia, and Maryland: California, Florida, Illinois, Louisiana, Massachusetts, Minnesota, New Jersey, New York, North Carolina, Ohio, Tennessee, Texas, Pennsylvania, Washington state and West Virginia*.

 If you are considering hiring a teleworker employee and their state of residence is not listed as approved, please reach out to Human Resources to see if hiring through the University’s current Employer of Record Firm is an option.